 TextBox.
 Users often need to enter text into programs.
 TextBox is the simplest way to implement this capability.
 We often used the Text property and its TextChanged event.

-please open a new VB.NET Windows Forms project in Visual Studio.
-Open the Toolbox window from the View menu.
-Then, drag a TextBox control onto the window of your project.
+Getting started.
+Open a new VB.NET Windows Forms project in Visual Studio.
+Open the Toolbox, and then drag a TextBox control onto the window of your project.

-will be automatically inserted into your VB.NET code.
-Here you can add statements that do whatever you want.
+Example program.
+A TextChanged event will be automatically inserted into your VB.NET code.
 This code is triggered whenever a character is typed (or deleted) from the TextBox.

 Public Class Form1